JohnForster/CV/README.md

 ## John Forster

-I am a 26 year old who is sick of repetetive admin work, and looking for new challenges in a new area where I can shine.
+I am a 26 year old who is sick of repetitive admin work, and looking for new challenges in a new area where I can shine.

 ## Skills